plone/guillotina/docs/source/behavior.md

     }
 ```

-This list of behaviors is based on the for statement on the zcml definition of the behavior.
-The list on static are the ones defined on the content type definition on the zcml.
+This list of behaviors is based on the for statement on the configure of the behavior.
+The list on static are the ones defined on the content type definition on the configure.
 The list on dynamic are the ones that have been assigned.

 ### Add a new behavior to a content